Step 12: A usable VM

 Usage

-To see if all worked correctly, let’s try to log in to our VM via SSH.
+To check if all worked correctly, log in to your VM with SSH.

-IMPORTANT: We can only log in if the specified ssh key exists and is accessible.
-(If this doesn’t work, follow the guide in step 6)
+IMPORTANT: You can only log in if the specified ssh key exists and is accessible (if it does not work, follow the instructions in Step 6).

 $ ssh ubuntu@185.116.245.145